-The Profile Property - Bubble Chart Insight displays how often values are present in the selected profile property for the profiles in the selected segment.
+The Profile Property - Bubble Chart Insight displays how often values are present in a selected profile property for the profiles in a selected segment in BlueConic.

 The Insight and its controls

 An example of an Insight: